Correctness of SUM enumeration via dynamic programming #

 Correctness lemmas #

-Membership characterisation of sumExact.
+Membership characterization of sumExact.
 Under occs.Nodup,

 the output enumerates exactly the subsets of occs.toFinset with